pluralsh/bootstrap/README.md

 plural cd clusters boottrap --name {name}
 ```

-or with our terraform provider, which can easily be duplicated by looking at `terraform/modules/clusters/aws/plural.tf`
+or with our terraform provider, which can easily be duplicated by looking at `terraform/modules/clusters/aws/plural.tf`.

+To reference a cluster in other GitOps resources, add a `Cluster` CRD like so:

 To reference it in other GitOps resources, add a `Cluster` CRD like: